-Jimmy is a J.D./Ph.D. student (Sociology & Social Policy) at Harvard University.
+Jimmy is a Lecturer on Law at UCLA Law, a pro bono attorney with Bet Tzedek Legal Services, and a PhD candidate in Sociology & Social Policy at Harvard.
+He completed his JD at Harvard Law School in 2021.
 Originally from Los Angeles, Jimmy graduated from Harvard College, magna cum laude, in 2014 with a degree in Social Studies and English.
-Following graduation, he spent a year doing political research for David Gergen at CNN.

-Jimmy is interested in links between equity-focused public policies, features of neighborhoods and schools, and children’s chances of upward intergenerational mobility.
+At Harvard Law School, he was active with the Prison Legal Assistance Project, the Civil Rights-Civil Liberties Law Review, and the Protect Democracy Clinic.
+He completed internships with the Los Angeles Public Defender’s Office and Munger Tolles & Olson.
+His doctoral research is focused on links between equity-focused public policies, features of neighborhoods and schools, and children’s chances of upward intergenerational mobility.
 His current project traces the rise and fall of racial integration as the ideological focus of social policy, and the subsequent emergence of competing ideologies.
-More generally, he is interested in stratification and inequality including discrimination processes, urban poverty, race, and immigration.
-He is the resident LGBTQ tutor in Eliot House.

-Outside of school, Jimmy can be found drinking copious amounts of Diet Coke (apologies in advance if he brings a six-pack to a lesson), making spreadsheets about almost everything (Where to go to dinner on Friday?
-What brand of tennis shoes to buy?), or taking full advantage of the HBO Go archive.
+Outside of school, Jimmy can be found drinking copious amounts of Diet Coke, making spreadsheets about almost everything, or taking full advantage of the HBO Go archive.